vuetifyjs/vuetify/packages/docs-next/src/pages/en/components/alerts.md

 ---
-layout: documentation
+meta:
+  title: Alert component
   description: The v-alert component is used to convey information to the user.
 Designed to stand out, the alerts come in four contextual styles.
   keywords: v-alert, alerts, vue alert component, vuetify alert component
 ---

 # Alerts